+In addition to the above requirements, individual programs typically have additional requirements and specify what must be submitted at the time of application.
 Applicants to most programs are encouraged to submit test scores from the General Test of the Graduate Record Examinations (GRE) directly to the Graduate School.
 Letters of recommendation, usually three, preferably from members of the academic profession, are required by most departments.
-Meeting the minimum requirements does not guarantee admission.
+Prospective students should check with the program to which they are applying for specific application requirements.
+However, meeting the minimum requirements does not guarantee admission.
 Applicants must show promise of superior achievement and must have specific preparation for the course of study they wish to undertake.
-If their records indicate deficiencies, applicants may be refused admission or required either to take background courses without graduate credit or to demonstrate by examination that they have acquired the requisite knowledge or skills for graduate study.
+If their records indicate deficiencies, applicants may be refused admission or be required either to take background courses without graduate credit or to demonstrate by examination that they have acquired the requisite knowledge or skills for graduate study.
 In addition, since each graduate program has a limited number of places, the successful applicant must have a record competitive with those of other applicants in the same field.

 Regular and Provisional Status

 Application procedures and required credentials for admission to regular status are specified above.
-Occasionally students who hold the baccalaureate but do not qualify fully for admission to regular status may give evidence of ability in their chosen field sufficiently convincing to warrant their provisional admission to a master’s degree program only.
+Occasionally, students who hold the baccalaureate but do not qualify fully for admission to regular status may give sufficient evidence of ability in their chosen field to warrant their provisional admission to a master’s degree program only.
+(Applicants are not admitted provisionally to a doctoral program).
 Students who require F-1 or J-1 visa sponsorship are not eligible for provisional admission.
-Students admitted provisionally must have a cumulative, bachelor’s grade point average of 2.60 or higher.
-(Applicants are not admitted provisionally to a doctoral program.)
-If a provisional student’s initial 12-credits of completed coursework (excluding 1000-level courses) meet the minimum scholastic requirement of the Graduate School, the student is accorded regular status.
+Students admitted provisionally must have a cumulative baccalaureate grade point average of 2.6 or higher.
+If a provisional student’s initial 12 credits of completed coursework (excluding 1000-level courses) meet the minimum scholastic requirement of the Graduate School, the student is accorded regular status.
 Otherwise, the student is subject to dismissal.
 In situations where special consideration is warranted, and only upon the specific request of the major advisor, the Dean of the Graduate School may approve changing a student to regular status if at least nine credits of advanced coursework have been completed with grades of “A+,” “A,” or “A-.”
 Regular, not provisional, status is required for degree conferral.

 Post-Baccalaureate and Certificate Programs

-To be admitted to either type of certificate program and to begin studies, an applicant must hold an earned baccalaureate degree from a regionally accredited college or university or present evidence of the equivalent.
+To be admitted to a certificate program, an applicant must hold an earned baccalaureate degree from a regionally accredited college or university or present evidence of the equivalent.
 Some certificate programs may require applicants to hold an advanced degree prior to admission.
-The applicant must submit official transcripts covering all previous work, undergraduate, and graduate, which must be of at least the following quality: a cumulative grade point average (GPA) of 3.0 for the entire undergraduate record, or 3.0 GPA for the last two years of full-time coursework, or 3.5 GPA or higher in the entire final year to the Graduate School.
+As for admission to degree programs, the applicant must submit official transcripts covering all previous work, undergraduate and graduate, which must be of at least the following quality: a cumulative grade point average (GPA) of 3.0 for the entire undergraduate record, or 3.0 GPA for the last two years of full-time coursework, or 3.5 GPA or higher in the entire final year of coursework prior to application to the certificate program.
 Non-degree students may take up to six credits before being formally admitted to a University of Connecticut certificate program.
 Students may not use courses completed at other institutions to satisfy requirements of a University of Connecticut certificate program.
 Currently matriculated University of Connecticut students must apply for admission to a certificate program in a term before all of the required courses are complete.
 If a student earns a certificate and is subsequently admitted to a related graduate degree program, all credits from the certificate may be counted toward the graduate degree, subject to the approval of graduate program faculty in that area of concentration.
 The terminal date associated with the degree will be determined using the date of the first certificate class as the initial date of enrollment for the degree.

-Occasionally students who hold a baccalaureate degree but do not qualify for admission to a certificate program may be granted provisional admission, based on a recommendation from the program.
-Students admitted provisionally must have a cumulative bachelor’s grade point average (GPA) of 2.60 or higher.
-If such a student does not meet the minimum academic standards of the Graduate School after completing 3-credits, the student is subject to dismissal and will be allowed to enroll only upon recommendation from the program.
+Occasionally, students who hold a baccalaureate degree but do not qualify for admission to a certificate program may be granted provisional admission, based on a recommendation from the program.
+Students admitted provisionally must have a cumulative bachelor’s grade point average (GPA) of 2.6 or higher.
+If such a student does not meet the minimum academic standards of the Graduate School after completing three credits, the student is subject to dismissal and will be allowed to enroll only upon recommendation from the program.

 Individuals with appropriate preparation who have not been admitted to any of the admissions categories described above may take courses as non-degree students.
-All non-degree students are presumed to be taking courses for reasons other than earning a certificate, Sixth-Year diploma in professional education, or a graduate degree at the University.
-Should they later be admitted to a graduate degree, certificate, or Sixth-Year diploma in a professional education program at the University, limited credits will be acceptable toward the degree.
-Credits accepted toward graduate degree must be of “B” (not “B-“) quality or higher.
-For further information regarding Registration, contact the Office of the Registrar at firstname.lastname@example.org or 860-486-3331.
+All non-degree students are presumed to be taking courses for reasons other than earning a certificate, sixth-year diploma in professional education, or a graduate degree at the University.
+Should they later be admitted to a graduate degree, certificate, or sixth-year diploma in a professional education program at the University, limited credits will be acceptable toward the degree.
+Credits accepted toward a graduate degree must be of “B-” quality or higher.
+For further information regarding Registration for non-degree coursework, contact the Office of the Registrar at firstname.lastname@example.org or 860-486-3331.